ellikarg/firsteverproject/alessiomida_readme.md

 ### Deployment

-The site is deployed using GitHub Pages - Alessio Mida.
+The site is deployed using GitHub Pages.

 To Deploy the site using GitHub Pages:
 <ol>